 We have revised our review from 2011 based on our observations from a visit on August 30, 2021 and is accurate as of that date.

 Baumgartner Campground is located along the South Fork of the Boise River east of Featherville, Idaho.
-The area is heavily forested in shaded areas which fades to sagebrush covered on southern exposures.
+The area is heavily forested in shaded areas which fades to sagebrush on southern exposures.
+There have been some wildfire burns in the area also.
 The traditional campground with the hot spring pool and nature trails is on the south side of the river against the hills.
 Site 100 is a group campground on the north side of the river on the road into the main campground.
 Kelley Creek Flats is a semi primitive camping area scattered along the river from the entrance road extending downstream as much as a mile.
 Baumgartner Campground offers a wide variety of camp settings and activities.

 Host on Site: The host is located near the entrance.

 Water: Yes, it is available through a pressurized system with fountains scattered throughout the main campground area.

 Electricity Available: No.

 Restroom: There are several vault style outhouses in the campground.
 One at the Hot Spring Pool, one in the Family Loop another near the host in a single loop.

 Handicap Accessible: Baumgartner Campground is very handicap accessible, including a short paved trail leading east along the river to a pool of still water in the river.

 Firewood: I didn't see any indications of firewood for sale.

 Pets: Pets are welcome but must be kept on a leash.